-Rather than focusing on expenses, reverse budgeting focuses on savings.
-This requires calculating how much you need to save to meet your goals, making those savings automatic and then spending the remaining amount of money as you please.
+Reverse budgeting simply figures out how much you need to save, makes those savings automatic and then you spend the remaining amount of money as you please.

-For example, if you have spent your budgeted amount on restaurants, but something very important comes up unexpectedly that requires you to dine out, then you can shift spending elsewhere to fall in line with your priorities and values.
+If you have spent your budgeted amount on restaurants, but something very important comes up unexpectedly that requires you to dine out, then you can shift spending elsewhere to fall in line with your priorities and values.

 This is important because most people find that gradually saving more allows them to cut spending that doesn’t really fit with their values.

 Best of all, reverse budgeting requires very little maintenance.
 A traditional budget requires weekly or monthly reconciliation of financial transactions.
 Once a reverse budget is set up, the entire thing can be automated.

 Here is how to set up a reverse budget in three easy steps:

 Writing down a goal with an estimated date and expected cost dramatically increases your likelihood for success.
 It also allows for you to understand the things that are most important to you.

 If you add up the expected cost of all your goals, then you can determine how much you need to save on a monthly basis to make this happen.
 Once this is completed, then number the goals according to your priorities – now you know where to begin directing your monthly savings.

-It may be difficult to assign an expected cost to your long-term goals, but that’s ok, the benefit of this exercise is thinking about it.
+It may be difficult to assign an expected cost to your long-term goals, but that’s OK, the benefit of this exercise is thinking about it.

 If you can’t meet the monthly savings required to meet your short-term goals, then you can try to escalate your savings over time (see step three), but it also probably means that you need to evaluate what is most important to you and adjust your goals accordingly.

-Start by opening an online savings account that pays a little higher interest rate than traditional brick and mortar bank.
+Start by opening an online savings account that pays a little higher interest rate than a traditional brick and mortar bank.
 In addition, online savings accounts serve as a barrier to impulsive spending since the money takes more time to access.

 Next, set up an automatic monthly withdrawal from your checking account to the online savings account to meet the amount you reverse budgeted in step one.

 This step is really powerful for both people wanting to supercharge their savings as well as those that can’t save the required monthly amount to meet their short-term goals.

 The first three months should withdraw $100 per month.
 The second set should withdraw $150 in the next three months, then $200 in the next, and so on.

 If you are already meeting your short-term monthly savings target, then escalating savings over time is a great way to begin addressing those intermediate- and long-term goals.